 This discussion is more than a slight theological misstep.
 It was Mable’s point of departure that fueled her decision-making.
 Her solution to this problem was if she did good things, maybe the Lord would change His mind about her suffering.
 “If He sends people to heaven or hell, He may choose to help me by healing me.”

 Mable became a “saved by grace legalist.”
-She knew she did not earn her spot in heaven, but Mable wanted to do all she could not mess up the possibility of winning the Lord’s good smile for her earthly life.
+She knew she did not earn her spot in heaven, but Mable wanted to do all she could not to mess up the possibility of winning the Lord’s good smile for her earthly life.
 Therefore, she tried to do all the right things, which meant she strived to live a perfect life.

 She viewed life in a similar way in which Job did.
 He tried to be super-good, even to the point of making sacrifices for his children, hoping to earn the Lord’s good favor.